http4k/http4k/src/docs/blog/meet_http4k/index.md

 ## Meet [**http4k**](https://github.com/http4k/http4k)

+[**http4k**](https://github.com/http4k/http4k) is an HTTP toolkit written in Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.

 Whenever (yet another) new JVM HTTP framework is released, the inevitable question that rightly get asked is **"How it this different to X?"**.
 In this post, I'm going to briefly cover what [**http4k**](https://github.com/http4k/http4k) is, how we think it's different, and address some of those **bold claims** from the title of this post.

 Here's a quick rundown of what we think those differences are: